-DEA chief to visit China as US pushes to halt opioid supply
+DEA opens shop in China to help fight synthetic drug trade

-SHANGHAI (AP) — The top U.S. drug enforcement official plans to visit China next week, a sign of intensifying efforts to stop the flow of deadly synthetic drugs from China to the United States.
+SHANGHAI (AP) — In a sign of improving cooperation between the U.S. and China to fight the global drug trade, the Drug Enforcement Administration will open a new office there and its top chief will visit next week for the first time in more than a decade.

-The U.S. Drug Enforcement Administration confirmed Friday that acting administrator Chuck Rosenberg will visit Beijing, Guangzhou and Hong Kong Monday through Thursday, at the invitation of China’s Ministry of Public Security.
+The DEA said acting administrator Chuck Rosenberg will visit Beijing, Guangzhou and Hong Kong Monday through Thursday, at the invitation of China’s Ministry of Public Security.
+The last time the head of the DEA visited the country was 2005.

-The visit is part of an effort to “raise awareness and continue to build strong relationships with the Chinese counter-narcotics law enforcement authorities,” Russell Baer, a DEA Special Agent in Washington, said in an email.
+The planned new office in the city of Guangzhou will likely be staffed with two special agents, pending final approvals, said Russell Baer, a DEA special agent in Washington.

-U.S. officials point to China as the top source country for synthetic opioids like fentanyl and its precursors, which have been fueling the deadliest drug abuse epidemic in U.S. history.
-Chinese officials dispute those claims, noting that the U.S. has produced little data to support its case.
+DEA maintains that China is the top source country for synthetic opioids like fentanyl and its precursors, which have been fueling the deadliest drug abuse epidemic in U.S. history.
+China is also emerging as a laundering destination for drug money, according to a U.S. Justice Department indictment unsealed in 2015.

 Most Read Stories